Fensterbank/react-soundboard/README.md

 Notes
 -------

-I am using jQuery, Handlebars and normalize.css.
+I am using Handlebars and normalize.css.
 Note that that stuff is not licensed under the DWTFYWTADBUPL.